Abid-Hossain29130/quantum-mechanics-course/README.md

 - Weekly notes, summaries, and solutions to problems
 - Handwritten explanations and visual reasoning
 - Code experiments and computational work (when present)
 ---
+## Motivation & Scholarship Goals

+I am passionate about contributing to quantum research and technology in Europe.
+My goal is to join a leading MSc or PhD program (such as those supported by DAAD) and collaborate internationally.
+This repo demonstrates my academic consistency, coding skills, and motivation—qualities I will bring to any university.

 ## 📜 Licensing